-At Middlesex University, the Whistleblowing Research Unit (WRU) led by Professor of Employment Law David Lewis carries out groundbreaking research in this field and the expertise of its members, who come from both the Schools of Business and Law, is frequently called upon, and was used to conduct the quantitative research for Sir Robert Francis’ independent review of whistleblowing in the NHS.
+At Middlesex University, the Whistleblowing Research Unit (WRU), led by Professor of Employment Law David Lewis, carries out ground -breaking research in this field .The expertise of its members is frequently called upon, and was used to conduct the quantitative research for Sir Robert Francis’ independent review of whistleblowing in the NHS 2015.

-The WRU runs the International Whistleblowing Research Network - with a global membership of around 140 people - and administers the annual Middlesex University UK Whistleblowing Award, which each year honours an outstanding individual who had the courage to expose wrongdoing within their organisation.
+The WRU runs the International Whistleblowing Research Network - with a global membership of over 200 people - and administers the annual Middlesex University UK Whistleblowing Award, which each year honours an outstanding individual who had the courage to expose wrongdoing within their organisation.
 Those wishing to nominate someone for this award are invited to email email@example.com

-And in the Research Excellence Framework 2014, the WRU submitted an Impact Case Study, 'Pioneering Whistleblowing Legislation and Practice', which contributed to a ranking of 23rd overall by impact in the Law Unit of Assessment.
+In the national Research Excellence Framework exercise 2014, the WRU submitted an Impact Case Study, 'Pioneering Whistleblowing Legislation and Practice', which contributed to a ranking of 23rd overall by impact in the Law Unit of Assessment.
 Professor Lewis was also heavily involved in the Business and Management Impact Case Study on 'Alternative Forms of Employee Voice'.

 The WRU does not provide a legal advice or representation service and is, in principle, committed to alternative dispute resolution mechanisms.
 Those seeking private conciliation, mediation or arbitration services in relation to whistleblowing issues are invited to contact Professor David Lewis.

 An International Whistleblowing Research Network conference will be held at Borggata 2b, Oslo 0608, Norway on 22nd and 23rd June 2017.
 The proceedings are being hosted by Fafo, an independent research institute for labour and social research, and will be financially supported by the Fritt Ord (Free Speech) foundation.
 A provisional programme has been distributed to network members and will be updated as and when necessary.